jakobzhao/geog371/labs/lab03/readme.md

 After you successfully deploy this cell tower map, you are expected to build another web map of airports in United States.
 In the `assets` directory of this lab, you will see two geojson files: one is [`airports.geojson`](assets/airports.geojson), another is [`us-states.geojson`](assets/us-states.geojson).

 `airports.geojson` contains all the airports in United States.
 This data is converted from a shapefile, which was downloaded and unzipped from https://catalog.data.gov/dataset/usgs-small-scale-dataset-airports-of-the-united-states-201207-shapefile.
 For each airport feature, the field `CNTL_TWR` indicates whether the airport has an air traffic control tower or not.
 If there is a tower, the value of `CNTL_TWR` is 'Y', otherwise 'N'.
-You may need to find an appropriate icon on `font awesome`. **(10 points)**
+You may need to find an appropriate icon on `font awesome`. **(6 points)**

 `us-states.geojson` is a geojson data file containing all the states boundaries of United States.
 This data is acquired from from [Mike Bostock](http://bost.ocks.org/mike) of [D3](http://d3js.org/).
 The `count` field indicates the number of airports within the boundary of the state under investigation.
-So please make a choropleth map based on the number of airports within each state.  **(10 points)**
+So please make a choropleth map based on the number of airports within each state.  **(5 points)**

 Regarding the grading criteria, this web map of airports needs include:

 - an appropriate basemap;  **(5 points)**
 - some interactive elements, like a clickable marker; **(5points)**
 - some map elements, such as legend, scale bar, credit;  **(5 points)**
-- add on a new feature (e.g., a map control, a map event, or a new map object, etc.) which is not introduced in this lab as well as other lectures of the web map client series; **(10 points)**
+- add on a new feature (e.g., a map control, a map event, or a new map object, etc.) which is not introduced in this lab as well as other lectures of the web map client series; **(6 points)**

 - you will need to synchronize this project to a github repository.
 And make sure the web map is accessible from a url link, which should be similar to `http://[your_github_username].github.io/[your_repository_name]/index.html`.
-(You may want to check out previous lecture or lab handouts on project management and hosting via github); **(10 points)**
+(You may want to check out previous lecture or lab handouts on project management and hosting via github); **(6 points)**

 - please make sure the internal structure of the files in your project repository is well organized.
-For example, it may be similiar to the file structure below.
+For example, it may be similiar to the file structure below. **(4 points)**

 ```powershell
 [your_repository_name]